dantuluri/blog/views/iarrc18/main.md

 ## Machine Learning Approach
 ***

-For some reason I learned some Linear Algebra in Pre-Calculus, so I extended my knowledge of Linear Algebra by taking a look at the Deep Learning Book by Ian Goodfellow and other various tutorials.
+For some reason, I learned some Linear Algebra in Pre-Calculus, so I extended my knowledge of Linear Algebra by taking a look at the Deep Learning Book by Ian Goodfellow and other various tutorials.
 I quickly grew interested in the field of Machine Learning because I thought Generative Adversarial Networks (GANs) were pretty cool back in 2017 and even **got invited to the Tensorflow Developer Summit back in March**.

 Another reason I was interested in Machine Learning was the various ways I saw it being used to help others.
 It was being used to diagnose diseases in humans, animals, and plants as well as advanced science as shown in the Particle Tracking Challenge by CERN.